Modern conservatories are designed to withstand the hottest days, coldest seasons and windiest conditions.

 A leaking conservatory box gutter can be problematic for homeowners.
 Blocked gutters are a common source of leaks if rainwater starts to build up and has nowhere else to go.

-In this type of instance, the gutter may need to be repositioned or refitted to ensure they drain properly.
+Incorrect installation can also lead to your conservatory guttering leaking.
+In this instance, the gutter may need to be repositioned or refitted to ensure it drains properly.